2021 Apparel & Footwear Sector Investor Brief

-Forced labor risks in food & beverage supply chains: Learn what risks investors are exposed to and how investors can address forced labor risks in their portfolios.
+Forced labor risks in apparel & footwear supply chains: Learn what risks investors are exposed to and how investors can address forced labor risks in their portfolios.

 HOW WE WORK WITH YOU